danrosselli/hybrids-webapp/README.md

 ### Running this example

-To run this bolerplate you need `node` installed.
+To run this boilerplate you need `node` installed.
 If you prefer to use `bun`, it will be much faster, so it is recommended!

 To install dependencies `npm install` or `bun install`.
 To run the provided example, you can use `npm start` or `bun start` command.